slatron/slatron.github.io/_posts/2021-02-06-begin-the-begin.md

 I've managed enough ambition to [finish two songs](https://soundcloud.com/slatron/sets/home-recordings) this past month.
 And I really want to keep up with more of this.
 My band has been on hiatus for most of the lockdown.
 We put out two livestreams before the cold weather set in.
 Right before this started, we put down some initiail tracks for an EP.
 But without being able to work close together, that's fallen by the wayside.
 I have enough base parts to move that a bit forward - but I'll need another source of songs to record while I re-learn audio engineering.

 ### So...
 REM?
-The 90's band that stopped making music 10 ears ago?
-REM has always been my favorite band.
+Yeah, The 90's band that stopped making music 10 years ago.
+Always been my favorite band.
 I was around eleven years old when Green was released.
-It was one of the first cds I remember my dad getting.
-Along with the Beatles, Simon & Garfunkel and Neil Young - REM was one of the first bands that I really loved.
-All four of those were clearly influenced by my parents' tastes.
+It was one of the first cds I remember my dad getting along with Eponymous.
+All of my early mucis tastes were from my parents.
+Beatles, Paul Simon, Neil Young.
+But REM was one of the first bands that I really loved and made mine.

-I'll never choose to put on a Beatles album.
+I never choose to put on a Beatles album.
 I'll still occasionaaly put on Paul Simon or Neil.
 But I can't go for more than a week without having to listen to REM.
-Michael Stipe is by far my favorite male vocalist.
+Michael Stipe is my favorite male vocalist.
 I'd really like to improve as a singer, so I might as well emulate the best.

 I get so much of my approach to the bass and background vocals from Mills' interpretation of McCartney.
 There is a way you can go back to the REM well so many more times thatn any other artist.
 I've always discovered more from each album and song the more I listen.

-In all honesty, aside from Around the Sun 8 )>
+In all honesty, aside from Around the Sun.

 ### The Project
 That brings me to this project.
 Its been in the back of my mind to start something like this since I read an [REM blog by Barnaby Wilde](http://remprojectblog.blogspot.com/2010/09/brief-introduction.html).
 In it, he recorded a version of every REM song and wrote a post about each one.